Relativistic slowing down shocks as sources of GRB lag: Seed particles

 \section{Seed particles}

-In our model presented in \cite{Bednarz04} we have proposed some acceleration mechanisms to be responsible for production of seed particles and that their radiation is detected as the precursor of GRBs.
+In our model presented in \citet{Bednarz04} we proposed some acceleration mechanisms to be responsible for production of seed particles and that their radiation is detected as the precursor of GRBs.
 Actually, the mechanisms are ineffective in pre-acceleration of protons and nuclei and the analysis of spectra of GRB precursors is suggesting that they are produced in the same mechanism as GRBs.
-In our opinion, the mechanism described by \cite{Hoshino92} is the only (among the proposed) effective mechanism that is able to produce seed leptons.
+In our opinion, the mechanism described by \citet{Hoshino92} is the only (among the proposed) effective mechanism that is able to produce seed leptons.
 This is the process of the downstream plasma acceleration of positrons to non-thermal distributions.
-Cracow acceleration needs seed particles upstream of the shock to accelerate particles.
+Cracow acceleration needs seed particles upstream of the shock to accelerate them.
 We propose two ways in which they could be injected into UP.

 The first way occurs in the relativistic jets that are fired from a massive object close to the neighbourhood.
 The jet production mechanism and indeed the jet composition on very small scales are not known at present.
 We propose that seed particles are present in jets from the beginning of producing them and are there all the time.
-We think that loop plasma generates seed particles both leptons and nuclei.
+We think that loop plasma generates seed particles both leptons and nuclei in its local electric fields.
+The fields are perpendicular to the shock normal in a statistical way and could produce an anisotropic distribution of seed particles.

 The second way is at work in a pulsar wind when it is streaming into the ambient medium and creating a standing shock.
-Seed particles can, similarly as in jets, be present from the moment of generating the wind, however it concerns leptons only.
+Seed particles can, similarly as in jets, be present from the moment of generating the wind.
+However, it concerns leptons only.
 We propose that seed particles, particularly protons and nuclei, are entering the pulsar wind from its side boundary.
 These particles are coming out from the ambient medium being pushed by the gravitational force of the pulsar.
 Their Lorentz factor in the wind plasma rest frame is equal to $\sim\gamma_w$, where $\gamma_w$ is the Lorentz factor of the pulsar wind, so that they become seed particles automatically.